cuckoohello/docker-slapd/README.md

 volumes.

 This image will initialize a basic configuration of slapd.
-Most common schemas are preloaded (all the schemas that come preloaded with the default Ubuntu Precise install of slapd), but the only record added to the directory will be the root organisational unit.
+Most common schemas are preloaded (all the schemas that come preloaded with the default Debian Jessie install of slapd), but the only record added to the directory will be the root organisational unit.

 You can (and should) configure the following by providing environment variables